-- 5.8.1.4 The service primitives are command/response between the Communication Functional Module (CFM) and the mobile terminal (MT).
-See also communication functional module in Annex B.7. - 5.8.1.5 These service primitives apply to On Board Units only.
+- 5.8.1.2 Two service primitives are provided for indication of allowed mobile networks (see Table 7): - · to request a list of permitted mobile networks and - · to indicate this permitted list. - 5.8.1.3 These service primitives do not provide safe services (i.e. they are not safety relevant and have no impact on the safety protocol). - 5.8.1.4 The service primitives are command/response between the Communication Functional Module (CFM) and the mobile terminal (MT).
+See also communication functional module in Annex B.7. - 5.8.1.5 These service primitives apply to on-boards only.

-Table 7 Service primitives for permitted networks
+Table 7 Service primitives for permitted mobile networks

-Primitive Sa-PERMISSION.request Sa-PERMISSION.indication
+Primi tive Sa-PERMISSIO ON.request Sa-PERMISSION.indication

 Parameter

-MNID list X (= 0 MNIDs) X ( >= 0 MNIDs)
+MNID list X (= 0 MNIDs) X (>= 0 MNIDs)

 - 5.8.1.6 By means of the service primitive "Sa-PERMISSION.request" the service user is able to request the indication of permitted mobile networks.
 MNID list parameter is empty for the request primitive. - 5.8.1.7 The permitted mobile networks are indicated by the service primitive "Sa-PERMISSION.indication" to the service user.
-The service primitive shall contain a list of MNIDs provided with their respective alphanumeric network names. - 5.8.1.8 A Mobile Network ID shall consist of the Mobile Country Code and the Mobile Network Code according to [ITU-T E.212]. - 5.8.1.9 The network permission indication cannot be given independently of a request. - 5.8.1.10 If the indicated list of Mobile Network IDs is empty no permitted network is found. - 5.8.1.11 The list of allowed networks shall be formed by information read from the SIM card using the AT+CRSM command (see [EuroRadio FFFIS]).
+The service primitive shall contain a list of MNIDs provided with their respective alphanumeric network names. - 5.8.1.8 A Mobile Network ID shall consist of the Mobile Country Code and the Mobile Network Code according to [ITU-T E.212]. - 5.8.1.9 An unsolicited mobile network permission indication shall not be used. - 5.8.1.10 If the indicated list of Mobile Network IDs is empty no permitted mobile network is found. - 5.8.1.11 The list of allowed mobile networks shall be formed by information read from the SIM card using the AT+CRSM command (see [EuroRadio FFFIS]).

-The needed information is stored in three elementary files on the SIM: $EF{GsmrPLMN}$ , $EF{IC}$ and $EF{NW}$ .
+The needed information is stored in three elementary files on the SIM: EF{Gsmr} , EF{IC} and EF{NW} .

-$EF{GsmrPLMN}$ contain the MNIDs. $EF{NW}$ contain the alphanumeric network names. $EF{IC}$ contain an index that connects the records in $EF{GsmrPLMN}$ and $EF{NW}$ .
+EF{Gsmr} contain the MNIDs.

+EF{NW} contain the alphanumeric network names.

+EF{IC} contain an index that connects the records in EF{Gsmr} and EF{NW}.